leem919/Win11-Win10-Downgrade/README.md

 9. After the "Almost There" text, the screen might turn black

 10. Wait for a little while and the desktop should appear.
-If not, try rebooting the computer or signing out and then waiting.
+If not, try rebooting the computer or re-signing in and then waiting.
 You might be able to sign out by pressing the Windows key

 11. Go back to the scripts and run ClearStateRepo.bat, enter Y when prompted to stop the State Repository service.
 This will wipe the state repository for all the UWP packages and then regenerate it under Windows 10.
 That will fix the start menu and some apps not opening